Asian Institute of Maritime Studies

 The Asian Institute of Maritime Studies (AIMS) is a Maritime Higher Education Institution (MHEI) in Pasay, Philippines that provides highly technical learning in maritime education.
 It is a specialized maritime learning and research institution and considered one of the top performing maritime schools in the Philippines consistently producing top-notchers in board examinations.
 It was founded in 1993 by Captain Wilijado P. Abuid along with other maritime leaders to provide world-class maritime education to the Filipino youth.

 AIMS is a non-stock, non-profit educational institution comprising the School of Merchant Marine (SMM), School of Maritime Business (SMB), School of Engineering and Architecture (SEA), School of Heritage Education (SHE), and the School of Graduate Studies (SGS).
 The five schools have different field of study but as a whole it forms a coherent structure which supports the development of the Philippine maritime industry.

 History

 The early 1990's witnessed the golden age of the Philippine maritime manpower industry.
 By then, the country had earned a reputation for being the primary source of seamen for the global shipping and transport market.
 The newly-established Commission on Higher Education (CHED), however, was concerned that there weren’t enough maritime Higher Education Institutions (HEIs) in the National Capital Region (NCR) that could help the country in meeting requirements to become the Manning Capital of the World.
-Then came the brilliant vision of a simple man with grand dreams – Captain Wilijado P. Abuid to provide world-class maritime education to the Filipino youth.
+Then came the vision of a simple man with grand dreams – Captain Wilijado P. Abuid to provide world-class maritime education to the Filipino youth.
 It was February 22, 1993 when he embarked on a journey to build the Asian Institute of Maritime Studies (AIMS).